 You are now able to try opting into your form again to test the workflow.

 5. The subscribers you're trying to add were in your trigger segment before you published your workflow

-Please keep in mind that in order to give our members full control over everything that happens in their workflows (and prevent unwanted emails going out!), we've designed our workflow system so that only subscribers entering your trigger segment after the workflow is published will receive the workflow.
-If you're trying to add existing subscribers to a workflow, we suggest:
+Please keep in mind that in order to give our members full control over everything that happens in their workflows (and prevent unwanted emails from going out!), we've designed our workflow system so that only subscribers entering your trigger segment after the workflow is published will receive the workflow.

 Creating a new segment (let's call it Segment A)

-- Changing your workflow trigger to "a subscriber is added to Segment A"
+Changing your workflow trigger to "a subscriber is added to Segment A"

 This will ensure they get the workflow!

 Please note: the average time it takes for a triggered workflow email to send out is under 10 seconds.
 However, occasionally it can take longer based on a lot of technical factors.
 If you've tried all the steps above and you're still not seeing an email, please wait a bit longer just to be sure.